AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/devops/A Docker Tutorial for Beginners.md

 ead0e804a67b        none                null                local
 ```

+The `network create` command creates a new ___bridge___ network, which is what we need at the moment.

+> [!NOTE]
-The `network create` command creates a new _bridge_ network, which is what we need at the moment.
-In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.
+> In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.

 The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks cannot communicate directly with each other.
 There are other kinds of networks that you can create, and you are encouraged to read about them in the official [docs](https://docs.docker.com/engine/userguide/networking/dockernetworks/).

 Now that we have a network, we can launch our containers inside this network using the `--net` flag.
 Let's do that - but first, in order to launch a new container with the same name, we will stop and remove our ES container that is running in the bridge (default) network.